superfly/docs/reference/enveloop.html.md

 </aside>

 ## Create an Enveloop project
 Creating an Enveloop project happens via the [Fly CLI](/docs/hands-on/install-flyctl/).
-Install it, then [signup for a Fly account](https://fly.io/docs/getting-started/log-in-to-fly/) and create your first Fly app.
+Install it, then [sign up for a Fly account](https://fly.io/docs/getting-started/log-in-to-fly/) and create your first Fly app.
 From there, you can add an Enveloop project to your Fly app.

 You can create one Enveloop project per Fly app.